markjhku/laser_calibration/README.rst

 grid_sweep_optimize function
 -------
-This is the primary calibration routine provided by this package, where up to 2 mirror-dimensions (generic N-dimension can be readily implemented as future effort) will be swept, with photon number recorded at each ``(x,y)`` location, and the photon number distribution ``n(x,y)`` is fitted to 1 or 2D Gaussian, and the center of the distribution is the location where the mirrors are set to.
+This is one of the two primary calibration routines provided by this package, where up to 2 mirror-dimensions will be swept, with photon number recorded at each ``(x,y)`` location, and the photon number distribution ``n(x,y)`` is fitted to 1 or 2D Gaussian, and the center of the distribution is the location where the mirrors are set to.

+This essentially has the same functionality as ``grid_sweep_optimize_ND`` (see below), except that this function has plotting capability.

 The sweep range is fixed to be over the entire mirror range, -1 to 1.
 This is intentional.
 Without further information on the setup and how to use the code, I assume we want a more or less automatic algorithm.
 With more information on the use-case of the code, an implementation of the sweep range as user-supplied arguments would be appropriate.

 The user can supply ``step``, which is the step size of the sweep.
-The actual value swept is set by ``numpy``'s ``range`` function.
+The actual value swept is set by ``numpy``'s ``arange`` function.

 The initial guesses for center and width are determined using the first (center-of-mass) and second moments, which provide very accurate guess as long as the response distribution is well-approximated by Gaussian and signal-to-noise is decent.